Scaling regimes for wormlike chains confined to cylindrical surfaces under tension: Mean Field Theory

 \subsection{Calculation of the Free Energy}

 It is straightforward to perform the path integrals over the confined \cite{Morrison09PRE} and unconfined \cite{davePaper} dimensions to explicitly compute the partition function $e^{-\F}$, from which it is possible to derive the mean field equations for constant $\l$ and $k$.
 One can readily recognize that Eq. \ref{bulkUnconfined} describes a quantum harmonic oscillator after a change of variables, for which an exact propagator is known\cite{FeynmanStatMech}.
 In the confined dimension, it is straightforward to show\cite{Morrison09PRE} that the action in Eq. \ref{bulkConfined} is minimized by a path satisfying $\frac{l_p}{2}x^{(4)}(s)-\l\ddot x(s)+\frac{k}{R^2}x(s)=0$.
-It is readily observed (after some tedious mathematics) that the solution is expressible in terms of the frequencies $w_{\pm}^2=\frac{\l}{l_p}(1\pm\sqrt{1-{2kl_p}/{\l^2R^2}}\ )$.
+It is readily observed (after some tedious mathematics) that the solution is expressible in terms of the frequencies $\w_{\pm}^2=\frac{\l}{l_p}(1\pm\sqrt{1-{2kl_p}/{\l^2R^2}}\ )$.
 It is possible to integrate over the internal degrees of freedom of the chain exactly \cite{Morrison09PRE}, which results in an unwieldy expression.
 However, with the assumption that $\sinh(L\w_{\pm})\approx \cosh(L\w_{\pm})\approx e^{L\w_{\pm}}/2$ (satisfied for $L/l_p\gg 1$), it is possible to simplify the confinement free energy as,

 where the first term is the contribution from integration over the chain configurations along the two confined axes, and the second is the contribution from the single unconfined axis.
 Endpoint effects are neglected in deriving Eq. \ref{FreeLim}, and is only valid for very long chains (where $L$ is larger than all other length scales in the problem).
-The average extension of the chain, under tension, can be calculated using,
+The average extension of the chain, under tension, can be calculated using

 where we have explicitly included the dependence of the mean field solution of $\l$ on the physical parameters at play.
-Eq. \ref{extensionEq} is similar to the result found in the case of an unconfined chain under an external tension\cite{MFforce}, which is straightforward to evaluate once the mean field solution for $\l$ is known.
+Eq. \ref{extensionEq} is similar to the result found in the case of an unconfined chain under an external tension\cite{MFforce}, which is straightforward to evaluate once the mean field solution for $\l$ is known. {We note that this result is analytically exact on the Mean Field level, but the value of $\lambda$ determined in this paper neglects the excess endpoint fluctuations.
+While these endpoint effects are important in accurately determining the end-to-end distribution functions\cite{WinklerDist,DistributionReview}, these effects are perturbative for the mean extension \cite{MFforce,MikeTensionPaper} (since eq.
+5 is accurate to leading order in $L$ but neglects higher-order corrections). }

 To determine the free energy and mean extension, we must solve the MF equations $\partial \F/\partial k=\partial \F/\partial\lambda=0$.
 The resulting equations are greatly simplified by noting that

 After some algebra, the variational equations for $\lambda$ and $k$, respectively, become